blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 **Notecard responsibilities.** The Notecard's on-device queue holds every Note the host writes, then ships them out on the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default hourly).
 Anything tagged `sync:true` jumps the queue and the radio comes up immediately.
 The same module also pulls [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) on every inbound sync, which is what lets a maintenance lead retune thresholds — or even point the firmware at a different drive vendor's register addresses — from a browser, without anyone visiting the panel.

-**Notehub responsibilities.** [Notehub](https://notehub.io) is where the events land — every one ingested, every one stored, project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) fanning them onward.
+**Notehub responsibilities.** [Blues Notehub](https://blues.com/notehub/) is where the events land — every one ingested, every one stored, project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) fanning them onward.
 Because every plant's VFDs may sit at different register addresses, the per-fleet [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) story is what keeps a single firmware image servicing an ABB plant in Ohio and a Yaskawa plant in São Paulo.
 See [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) for how to organize them by vendor or site.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for more information.